 Ouch, I know, that old clutter thing again?
 But when Everything is Energy, items like stained towels, outdated cosmetics, broken blow dryers, dried up nail polish, unused hair products or kids toys falling off every corner of the tub are not building vital Feng Shui energy for you.
 They’re likely taking it away.

 The bathroom is usually a small space which makes it easier to start small with your Clutter Clearing.
 A single drawer, countertop or the area under the sink would be a fine choice.
 Discard everything you don’t love or don’t need.
 When you have your KEEP Pile, organize.

 My life changed when I discovered plastic bins for inside the drawers and plastic stackable drawers for the more vertical areas under the sink.
-My grandson’s tub has a handy toy bin which gives a finite amount of space to house the tub’s play items.
+My grandson’s tub has a handy toy storage bin that adheres to the wall and gives a finite amount of space to house his tub’s play items.
 It also doubles nicely as a toddlers basketball net.

 Feng Shui Bathroom Tip #3: Keep It Clean

 Yes, yes, I’m starting to sound a bit too basic, but it is easy for some of us to let the bathroom go a day or two longer when it really needs a bit of scrubbing.

 It’s one of those necessities of life that’s not on the top of anyone’s list, kind of like buying a bathing suit or getting a cavity filler.
 But, once you’re done with it, you feel better about yourself and life, right?

 As special motivation remember that dirt (I use this term politely so we don’t have to get into the toilet bowl of it) is neither healthy nor vibrant Ch’i.
 Got it?
 Enough said.

 Feng Shui Bathroom Tip #4: Put the Toilet Seat Down